 High Line Walk and Chelsea Market Experience

-Visit early on weekdays to avoid crowds, accessing the 1.5-mile elevated park via elevator-equipped entrances.
-You’ll find free guided tours, native plants, and art installations before heading to Chelsea Market’s 50+ vendors for affordable global cuisine and essential restroom breaks.
+Free guided tours, native plants, and art installations keep the walk interesting before heading to Chelsea Market.
+The market’s 50+ vendors offer affordable global cuisine and essential restroom breaks in air-conditioned comfort.

 Brooklyn’s Prospect Park and Museum Day